joe-antognini/joe-antognini.github.io/_drafts/thought-experiments-on-consciousness.md

 I continue my hike.
 A few days later, I discover a scene that is almost identical to the one I saw last --- two rows of rocks and a pair of devices that appears very nearly identical to mine.
-The one difference is that this time the machine has been welded shut, so I can't open them up and see what's going on inside.
+The one difference is that this time the machines have been welded shut, so I can't open them up and see what's going on inside.
 But I wonder if maybe these are Turing machine just like the ones I built earlier.